 Section 508 (U.S.) (5.1.3)

 To take this compare and contrast idea even further this section is intended to give a vague idea that these types of laws and legislations exist globally and that there are differences and similarities in between the standards and the way their enforced.
-This section may also include a discussion about the Harvard case that I would say is a current affairs issue that makes this type of subject to students seemingly more relevant I think.
+This section may also include a discussion about Section 508 and the Harvard case that I would say is a current affairs issue that makes this type of subject to students seemingly more relevant.

 Related Resource:

-http://creeclaw.org/wp-content/uploads/2016/02/2016-02-09-50-Report-and-Rec-re-MTD.pdf
+National Association of the Deaf (“NAD”) versus Harvard University, et al. http://creeclaw.org/wp-content/uploads/2016/02/2016-02-09-50-Report-and-Rec-re-MTD.pdf (PDF)

 Timeline: 30 minutes - 1 hour